hexbyt3/PKHeX.TemplateRegen/README.md

 When you first run the app:

-1. **Let it find your repos automatically**
+1. **Let it find your PKHeX repo automatically**
    - Click "🔍 Auto Detect"
-   - Pick the right paths from the dropdowns (if it found multiple)
+   - Pick the right PKHeX path from the dropdowns (if it found multiple)
    - Hit OK

-2. **Or set them up manually**
+2. **Or set it up manually**
    - Click "⚙ Settings"
-   - Browse to where you cloned PKHeX and EventsGallery
+   - Browse to where you cloned PKHeX
-   - For PoGoEncTool: Either browse to an existing location or just specify where you want it cloned
+   - Optionally specify where you want EventsGallery and PoGoEncTool cloned (defaults to your repos folder)
    - Make sure "Automatically clone, update, and build PoGoEncTool" is checked (it is by default!)
    - Save your settings

 3. **Run your first update**
    - Click "Update Now"
-   - The app will auto-clone PoGoEncTool if needed (this takes 1-2 minutes the first time)
+   - The app will auto-clone EventsGallery and PoGoEncTool if needed (takes 2-3 minutes the first time)
    - Watch the pretty progress bars
    - Check the log to see all the files being processed